ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

   - Birthday
   - Anniversary

 Think of the options as a way of tagging appointments.
 In the frontend, appointments can then be filtered on those.
 The exact options aren't all too important.

 ### Daily recurring appointments

-When you click the "Make this a repeating event" option, the dialog box changes and a recurrence pattern selector appears.
-Also, Start date and End date from the empty appointment are replaced by Start time and End time because the actual dates are inferred from the recurrence
+When you click the *Make this a repeating event* option, the user interface changes and the recurrence pattern selector appears.
+Also, the Start and End date and time components from the Single, non-recurring appointment above get replaced by Start time and End time only.
+The actual dates are inferred from the recurrence pattern:
-pattern:

 ![Repeating appointment daily](Repeating-appointment-daily.png)